Ask Slashdot: What's the Best Business Model for An Open Source Developer? - Slashdot

 Either one of those is pretty easy to accomplish on its own (assuming you're a good enough developer to get hired to do the work someone else wants, or a good enough programmer to write a popular open source project).

 But combining the two will be very difficult (not impossible, but very difficult).
-Being paid for support means you must develop and market a product to someone who is willing t
+Being paid for support means you must develop and market a product to someone who is willing to write checks.
+That alone is a huge challenge.
+Doing it on your own when your customers will have the source code makes it even more difficult.

-Our profession has evolved (Score:2)
+Our profession has evolved (Score:5, Insightful)

 AFAICT our profession has evolved.
 The sole developer doesn't exist anymore, at least not for longer than a project solving a specific problem.
 That means that the tasks we do as a computer expert vary very much throughout the course of our assignments.
 Most mundane stuff is automated and the practive of sharing code via the free open source is so commonplace, that most problems can be solved by downloading a lib from the interweb in 5 minutes.

-All in all this means, for me, as a freelance developer with str
+All in all this means, for me, as a freelance developer with strong ties to FOSS, that I bill my hours and let the customer decide with my consultation where I'm best suited to bring in my moneys worth.

+I've discovered that simply charging by the hour is the easyest and fairest for all involved in the long run.
+So that's what I do.
+I offer to do anything that falls into my wide field of IT expertise, decline any useful help for things I'm not good at and ask 65 - 70 Euros per hour.
+End of story.

+You're right, BUT, I think it is your career that has evolved, you've become a consultant.
+Not a bad thing, bill the hours and any code (or not - end product may be advice to buy X or configure Y to do Z) is a side effect.
+You may also be able to release code/solutions for free, unsupported, off the back of paid work - many customers don't care as long as they get their solution and (non-exclusive) rights to any custom code in it.
+Exclusive rights cost more - because you can't use the knowledge gained or

 Oh I'll tell you (Score:2)